Policies

 How miners could reduce their royalties and do some good

-The Good Party can also see a way to make everyone happy.
-The miners could reduce their royalties by investing in green energy projects like green hydrogen to replace coal and gas in power stations or use in the production of green steel and aluminium.
-Win-win.
+A mechanism that would allow these industries to reduce royalty payments would be to invest substantially in green energy projects—such as green hydrogen to replace coal and gas in power stations, and/or used in the production of green steel and aluminium.

 Donate Today